 One of the most common questions when pursuing a personal injury case in California is how long it will take to settle.
 The answer is unique to each case and its specific circumstances.
 Still, claims do follow a predictable process that can give you a general idea of when you can expect to receive compensation.

 Seeking medical care is the top priority after a serious accident.
 Not only is it critical for your health, but also when it comes time to file your claim.
 An insurance company may see any delay in medical treatment as a sign that your injuries aren’t severe or were not caused by your accident.
-An attorney will also advise you to wait until you fully recover or reach maximum medical improvement (MMI) before sending your demand letter to an insurance company.
+An accident attorney in San Bernardino will also advise you to wait until you fully recover or reach maximum medical improvement (MMI) before sending your demand letter to an insurance company.
 That way, you have a complete picture of the extent of your injuries and any future implications.

 Once you hire a personal injury attorney, they will conduct an independent investigation to gather evidence and build your case.
 That will involve visiting the scene of the accident, taking photos, collecting physical evidence, obtaining police reports, interviewing witnesses, reviewing medical records, pay stubs, receipts for accident-related expenses, hiring experts, and more.
 The amount of time this process takes depends on how complicated your case is.